Infertility Clinic and Testing in Troy & Rochester Hills, MI

 Intrauterine Insemination (IUI)

 This process places sperm from either the partner or a sperm donor directly into the woman’s uterus during ovulation.
-A fertility test can easily detect the LH surge that precedes ovulation, to achieve perfect timing and increase the chances of success.
+A fertility test can easily detect the LH (luteinizing hormone) surge that precedes ovulation, to achieve perfect timing and increase the chances of success.

 In Vitro With Donor Eggs

 Women are born with all the eggs they will ever have, so they naturally decline over time.
-For older women or those who have had certain medical treatments or health conditions, they may not have viable eggs by the time they elect to become pregnant.
+For older women or those who have had certain medical treatments or health conditions, it is possible that they may not have viable eggs by the time they elect to become pregnant.
 In this case, in vitro fertilization is still possible, with a few slight changes.
 The woman who will carry the baby is treated with estrogen and progesterone to line her cycle up with that of the egg donor.
 The eggs are then retrieved from the donor and fertilized as in regular IVF, but they are placed in the uterus of the potential mother.

 What to Expect